Connecting remote populations and unlocking their potential to thrive

-Building bridges can trigger transformative change and widely impact households.
+Building bridges can have a transformative impact on landlocked and isolated communities.
 A bridge connects rural economies to local, regional and global markets.
 It opens the door for employment opportunities; and facilitates access to schools and healthcare services.
 Becoming part of a wider network brings benefits to a whole community, from the younger generations who can access education and jobs, to women, who bear a disproportionate share of the household transportation burden, as well as the elderly, those with physical disabilities, and children.

-The Trafigura Foundation will contribute to B2P’s project in Rwanda through a three-year collaboration (2021 to 2023) that will support the construction of trail bridges serving a rural population of 600,000.
+The Trafigura Foundation is contributing to B2P’s project in Rwanda through a three-year collaboration (2021 to 2023) that will support the construction of trailbridges serving a rural population of 750,000.